Business activities in postal services

-Act No 221/2012, amending Act No 29/2000, on postal services and amending certain acts (the Postal Services Act), as amended, and certain other acts, entered into force on 1 January 2013. (available in the Czech Collection of Laws only in Czech language).
+Act No 221/2012, amending Act No 29/2000, on postal services and on amendments to certain related acts (the Postal Services Act), as amended, and certain related acts, came into effect on 1 January 2013 (available in the Czech Collection of Laws in Czech language only).

-The Postal Services Act lays down the obligations of the providers providing postal services or providing foreign postal services.
+The Postal Services Act lays down the obligations of the operators providing postal services or ensuring foreign postal services.
 Detailed information is provided in the Postal Services Act.
-Given below for easier orientation in these issues is a brief overview of the main obligations.
+However, for easier orientation we provide a brief overview of the main obligations.

 Business activities are systematic activities carried out separately by an undertaking in its own name and on its own responsibility for the purpose of generating profit.
 Business in the postal services area includes the provision of postal services and provision of foreign postal services.

-According to Section 1(2) of the Postal Services Act, postal service is an activity carried out under a postal contract and under the conditions set out in the Postal Services Act.
-A postal service usually comprises postal mail collection and its sorting and transportation over the postal network.
-The purpose of postal services is to deliver the mail to the recipient.
-Postal delivery of cash is also considered as postal service.
+According to Section 2(1)(a) of the Postal Services Act, postal service is an activity which usually comprises deposition, sorting and transport of postal items through the postal network.
+The purpose of postal services is to deliver the postal items to the recipient.
+Postal delivery of an amount of money is also considered as postal service.

-According to Section 1(3) of the Postal Services Act, postal service is not the transportation of postal consignments (items) by any party that was not involved in the collection, sorting or delivery of such consignments.
+According to Section 2(2) of the Postal Services Act, postal service is not the transport of postal items by any party that was not involved in the deposition, sorting or delivery of such items.
 A service similar to postal services carried out by the sender or by a party connected with the sender is also not a postal service.

-A sample form, details of which are specified in the Decree No. 434/2012 Coll., establishing the sample form of notification of business in the area of postal services, is available for collection of the business notification.
-The completed form can be delivered to CTU in person to the registered seat of CTU, or by post, or electronically to CTU’s mailbox, or by e-mail with an approved electronic signature.
-All contact information for communicating with CTU is available at CTU’s website.
+For the notification of business you shall use a form template, details of which are specified in the Decree No. 434/2012 Coll., establishing the form template of notification of business in the area of postal services.
+The completed form can be delivered to CTU in paper form in person to the registered seat of CTU, or by post, or electronically to CTU’s data mailbox, or by e-mail with recognized electronic signature.
+All contact information for communication with CTU is available at CTU’s website.